KlapenHz/MyDotHyprland-minimal/README.md

 # MyDotHyprland-minimal

+Minimal installation includes:
+- Hyprland,
+- waybar,
+- wofi

 Install packages:
 hyprland
 mako - notification daemon
-pipewire - multimedia framework for audio and screensharing wireplumber - session and policy manager for pipewire xdg-desktop-portal-hyprland - An XDG Desktop Portal (later called XDP) is a program
+pipewire - multimedia framework for audio and screensharing
+wireplumber - session and policy manager for pipewire
+xdg-desktop-portal-hyprland - An XDG Desktop Portal (later called XDP) is a program
-that lets other applications communicate swiftly with the compositor through D-Bus. waybar - stauses bar
+that lets other applications communicate swiftly with the compositor through D-Bus. waybar - status bar

 pacman -S ...